emmamcmillin/cprg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Cream Puffs

+Ingredients:
+- 2 (3.5 ounce) packages instant vanilla pudding mix
+- 2 cups heavy cream
+- 1 cup milk
+- ½ cup butter
+- 1 cup water
+- ¼ teaspoon salt
+- 1 cup all-purpose flour
+- 4 large eggs

+Instructions:
+1. Mix together vanilla instant pudding mix, cream and milk.
+Cover and refrigerate to set.
+2. Preheat oven to 425 degrees F (220 degrees C).
+3. In a large pot, bring water and butter to a rolling boil.
+4. Stir in flour and salt until the mixture forms a ball.
+5. Transfer the dough to a large mixing bowl.
+Using a wooden spoon or stand mixer, beat in the eggs one at a time, mixing well after each.
+6. Drop by tablespoonfuls onto an ungreased baking sheet, spacing them a couple of inches apart.
+7. Bake for 20 to 25 minutes in the preheated oven, until golden brown.
+Centers should be dry.
+8. When the shells are cool, either split and fill them with the pudding mixture, or use a pastry bag to pipe the pudding into the shells.
+9. Enjoy!